Skip to Content

 How Tall Should Wainscoting Be?

-While most wainscoting covers the lower portion of the walls as they have been used centuries ago due to its function, it can now extend higher towards the ceiling for aesthetic appeal.
+While most wainscot covers the lower portion of the walls as they have been used centuries ago due to their function, they can now extend higher towards the ceiling for aesthetic appeal.

 The most common height for wainscoting is a third of the wall.
-So depending on how tall your wall is, your wainscoting will have to consider that ratio.
-A 9-foot wall will normally have 3-foot wainscoting.
+So, depending on how tall your wall is, your paneling must consider that ratio.
+A 9-foot wall will normally have 3-foot high paneling.

-Tall wainscoting on the other hand can come up to half of the wall to two-thirds the way up.
-The higher the wainscoting, the more it may feel unbalanced when you are in the room.
+Tall wainscoting, on the other hand can come up to half of the wall to two-thirds the way up.
+The higher the panels, the more it may feel unbalanced when you are in the room.

 And yes, this may mean eye-level or lower if you need it to be.
 And don’t forget to include the cap and moldings in your measurements.